-- Completion of a Behaviour Support Plan with a focus on supporting measures and steps that can be taken at home and in school to improve behaviour or prevent reoccruance of unaccapetable behaviour. - Referrals to outside agencies for wider support and intervention - SEND actions or follow ups v.
+- Completion of a Behaviour Support Plan with a focus on supporting measures and steps that can be taken at home and in school to improve behaviour or prevent recurrence of unacceptable behaviour. - Referrals to outside agencies for wider pastoral support and external agency intervention such as Early Help. - SEND actions, observations and other actions.

+v.
 Recording of incidents

-We will record incidents in our behaviour tracker and review these on a regular basis.
-In addition, the following types of behaviour are examples that will be recorded on My Concern, the system that we use in-house for recording safeguarding incidents:
+We will record incidents on our behaviour tracker.
+In addition, the following types of behaviour are examples that will be recorded on My Concern, the system that we use inhouse for recording safeguarding incidents:

-- Intentionally damaging property - Hurting others deliberately - Making comments that are racist, homophobic or are in any other way discriminatory or offensive - Bullying or any form of child on child abuse
+- Intentionally damaging property - Hurting others deliberately - Making comments that are racist, homophobic or are in any other way discriminatory or offensive - Inappropriate use of technology inside or outside of school.
+In school, this would include any evidence of inappropriate search terms online. - Bullying or any form of child on child abuse.